adedomin/csc341-project/gym.md

 wage        NUMERIC(5,2) n/a        amount paid per hour.

-type        CHAR(1)      n/a        Determines if the user is a
+is_trainer  BOOL         n/a        Determines if the user is a
                                     generic employee or a physical
                                     therapist or trainer.
 ----------- ------------ ---------- -----------------------------------